+Routing Lustre involves configuring router nodes to route traffic between Lustre servers and Lustre clients which are on different networks.
 Routing Lustre requires that three types of nodes be configured: the router, the client, and the InfiniBand server.
-LNET uses IP addresses to identify LND ports.
-While gnilnd uses node IDs to enumerate its ports, o2iblnd uses IP addresses.
+LNET assigns node IDs to each node on the network.
+While gnilnd uses node IDs (for example, nnn@gni) to enumerate ports on the Cray side, o2iblnd uses InfiniBand IP addresses (for example, nn.nn.nnn.nnn@o2ib) for hosts.
 As a result, IPoIB must be configured on each IB port.
-See Subnet Manager (OpenSM) Configuration on page 343 for more information.
-For the rest of this discussion, assume that LNET routers are being created on two Cray service nodes, both of which have a single IB port connected to a switched InfiniBand fabric.
-The network configuration is shown in Internet Protocol over InfiniBand (IPoIB) Configuration on page 344.
+See Internet Protocol over InfiniBand (IPoIB) Configuration on page 352 for more information.
+For the rest of this discussion, assume that LNET routers are being created on two Cray service nodes, both of which have a single IB port connected to a switched InfiniBand (IPoIB) Configuration is shown in Internet Protocol over InfiniBand (IPoIB) Configuration on page 352.